Meet Our Team

 Lisa Munro

-Lisa has spent her nearly 30-year career at KPMG and is currently an audit partner specializing in technology companies in KPMG’s national office.
+Lisa has spent her over 30-year career at KPMG and is currently an audit partner specializing in technology companies in KPMG’s national office.
 She earned her B.S. in Mathematics/Applied Science at UCLA and is a CPA and member of the American Institute of Certified Public Accountants (AICPA).
 She has served as a non-Board member of KPMG’s Nominating Committee, as a Parent Committee member for her son’s Boy Scout troop, as auditor of Los Altos High School Music Boosters, and was recognized as one of the 2011 Silicon Valley Women of Influence by the Silicon Valley/San Jose Business Journal.
-She is a recent empty nester (except for her two cats) with her son off to college at the University of British Columbia in Vancouver, Canada, and likes to spend her free time with her husband cooking, traveling, hiking (and birding), skiing, and playing tennis.
+She is an empty nester (except for her two cats) with her son attending college at the University of British Columbia in Vancouver, Canada, and likes to spend her free time with her husband cooking, traveling, hiking (and birding), skiing, and playing tennis and lots of pickleball.

 Claudia Rossi